 Manufacturers need to ensure that their products are listed with correct specifications and details, no matter what the platform, and for a very good reason.
 Customers today won’t stop at one place when they run across your product and will look them up on more channels, compare prices, even compare them with similar products, and when they find inconsistencies or inaccuracies, that reflects really damages their trust.

 This can be achieved with a Product Information Management (PIM) tool.
-With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces and then put it out for retailers to upload on their platforms.
-Compared to traditional practises of maintaining excel sheets or pds, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.
+With a PIM, manufacturers can collect product data, optimize it to meet requirements of various online marketplaces, and then put it out for retailers to upload on their platforms.
+Compared to traditional practices of maintaining excel sheets or pdfs, this ensures retailers don’t have to figure out which files to use for their listings, and chances of making errors are considerably diminished.

 Furthermore, retailers can configure the data coming from vendors, to go straight to their stores on online marketplaces, so there is no human involvement.
 Forming a pipeline for product data feeds would completely remove the human element at retailers end, not only making operations easier for them, but also allows manufacturers to govern what goes where and update it whenever they want to.
 And this requires minimal configuration, with pre-built connectors, a pipeline can be formed within minutes.

 Another thing manufacturers need to ensure is to produce enough product content to advertise the product properly.
 Advertising starts from essential product information, attributes such as: